aliyun/alibabacloud-adb-mysql-mcp-server/README.md

 1. Download the [Adb MySQL MCP Server from GitHub](https://github.com/aliyun/alibabacloud-adb-mysql-mcp-server).
 2. Install  [uv](https://docs.astral.sh/uv/getting-started/installation/) package manager.
-3. Install [nodejs](https://nodejs.org/en/download) which provides a node package tool whose name is `npx`
+3. Install [Node.js](https://nodejs.org/en/download) which provides a node package tool whose name is `npx`
-3. Install the python dependencies in the root diretory of the project using the following command:
+4. Install the python dependencies in the root diretory of the project using the following command:

 ```shell
 uv pip install -r pyproject.toml
 ```

-4. If you want to debug the mcp server locally, you could start up a [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) using the following command:
+5. If you want to debug the mcp server locally, you could start up an [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) using the following command:

 ```shell
 npx @modelcontextprotocol/inspector  \